Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Mushrooms:

-Lion’s Mane: Windy City Mushroom (Chicago, IL)
+Wednesday: Lions Mane Windy City Mushroom (Chicago, IL)

-Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
+Friday: White Button River Valley Ranch (Burlington, WI) Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
 Smoke, dehydrate, or par-cook and freeze for longer storage.

-Eggs: Finn's Steak and Egg Ranch (Buchanan, MI)
+Eggs - Finn's Steak and Egg Ranch (Buchanan, MI)

 Storage Tip - You can freeze your eggs to make them last longer.
 Crack and scramble in a container, or crack whole into oiled muffin tins, and keep frozen for up to 6 months.

-Asparagus: Mick Klug Farm (St. Joseph, MI)
+Apples - Mick Klug Farm (St. Joseph, MI)

 Storage Tip - Keep at a consistent temperature on the counter for up to a week, or in the crisper for up to a month.

-Potatoes: Nichols Farm and Orchard (Marengo, IL)
+Cabbage - Nichols Farm and Orchard (Marengo, IL)

-Carrots: Nichols Farm and Orchard (Marengo, IL)
+Purple Radish - Nichols Farm and Orchard (Marengo, IL)

 Substitutions

-Items for those already opting out of beverage, bread, mushrooms, or eggs or having a conflicting allergy - subject to change, even if specified.
-Please refer back to this newsletter throughout the week for updates.
+Items for those already opting out of beverage, bread, mushrooms, or eggs OR having a conflicting allergy; subject to change, even if specified.
+Please refer back to this newsletter throughout the week for updates!!!

-Swiss Chard: Down at the Farms (Fairbury, IL)
+Beets - Down at the Farms (Fairbury, IL)

 For more recipe ideas, follow us on Instagram!
 Our recipe reels provide additional information on how to use produce and processing items each week!